 As a nurse, you really have to delve things out before reacting to such challenging scenarios.
-Some of these clients are depressed or hopeless of their disease conditions and they would obviously demand for quality care and attention from us.
+Some of these clients are depressed or hopeless about their disease conditions and they would obviously demand for quality care and attention from us.
 It is rationalized well, if that is.
-Part of their coping mechanism is to project their health issues and demand for superior management.
+Part of their coping mechanism is to protect their health issues and demand for superior management.
 Manipulative clients, on the other hand, are clingy and would subject you to giving what he believes is correct, which could be out of your own jurisdiction already.
-That is why, during college years we were taught to provide contract and limit setting with our clients or in other words, establishing a therapeutic nurse – patient relationship.
-A “nurse- patient relationship” promotes clients knowledge of how you are dealing with him.
+That is why, during college years we were taught to provide contract and limit setting with our clients or in other words, establishing a therapeutic nurse-patient relationship.
+A “nurse-patient relationship” promotes client’s knowledge of how you are dealing with him.
 It is different from having social or friendly interaction; it is a professional contract between you and your client.
 It is as if you are telling him that, “I am your nurse and you are my client.”

 Praying before and after the duty shift could be helpful, as the nurse’s prayer would say, “ …Though thou hidest Thyself behind the unattractive disguise of the irritable, the exacting and unreasonable, may I still recognize Thee and say, Jesus, my patient, how sweet it is to serve thee…”.
 Let us just remember that we have chosen nursing as our profession and to spice it up, we need to deal with demanding, irate, violent or manipulative clients.
 Let us view things positively, because sometimes empathy is only what they needed.

 - Burgess, F. (2007).
 Nursing Care of Difficult Patients.
 Retrieved Last May 17, 2012 from http://voices.yahoo.com/nursing-care-difficult-patients-686055.html .